The Contribution of the American Woman during the Emergency

 A close-up of two home-front workers assembling a section of a wing for a P-51 Mustang.
 These P-51s were one of the best fighter aircraft produced in WW II.
 Some say the best.
 The women are employees of North American Aviation.

 In addition to women leaving for war-jobs, white- or blue-collar (ie. Department stores, or bus drivers), there were thousands who joined some branch of the uniformed-services.
 Several American women were captured early in the war, including 16 Navy Nurses and 67 Army Nurses in the Philippines and interned as prisoners of war.
-I will list all the services they served here.
+I will list all the services they served here, which totaled nearly 350,000.
 To your right is war correspondent Dot Avery.

 The American WACS